+Because the IPA submitted its first procurement plan in October 2008, it has not yet issued an actual RFP.
 The IPA Act gives the IPA broad powers to "[c]onduct competitive procurement processes to procure" default service.
 Id. at § 1-5(7)(B).
-With this mandate, the IPA will no longer use the descending clock auction but will implement a system similar to Maryland's RFP process.229 Id. § 5-935, Sec.
+With this mandate, the IPA will no longer use the descending clock auction but will implement a system similar to Maryland's RFP process.
+248 Id. § 5-935, Sec.
 16-111.5(e).
 In order to participate, suppliers must pass a pre-qualification test, which includes an evaluation of credit-worthiness, compliance with procurement rules, and agreement to the standard form contract.
 Id. § 5-935, Sec.
 16-111.5(e)(1).
 The Attorney General's Office believed that the descending clock auction procedure permitted improper information exchange between the utility and its affiliates.
-To curb that suspected abuse, the IPA will conduct a blind, sealed-bid RFP process in which best price will be the only criteria for selecting among prequalified suppliers.230 Id. § 5-935, Sec.
+To curb that suspected abuse, the IPA will conduct a blind, sealed-bid RFP process in which best price will be the only criteria for selecting among prequalified suppliers beginning in 2009.
+249 Id. § 5-935, Sec.
 16-111.5(e)(4).
 For this reason, the IPA Act also requires that generators agree to standard contract forms and credit terms and instrument.
 Id. § 5-935, Sec.
 16-111.5(e)(2)

-Once the generators submit the bids, the IPA will assess the bids against predetermined benchmarks.231 Id. § 5-935, Sec.
+Once the generators submit the bids, the IPA will assess the bids against predetermined benchmarks.250 Id. § 5-935, Sec.
 16-111.5(e)(3).
 Similar to Maryland's PAT, these confidential benchmarks will estimate the market price for each product available for bids.
 Id.
 The benchmarks will be based on price data for similar products for the same delivery period and same delivery hub, or different delivery hubs after adjusting for that difference.
 Id.
 The IPA would disregard bids that do not meet the benchmarks.
-If more than enough bids meet the benchmarks so that there is an excess supply, the IPA will allow the utilities to negotiate directly with suppliers to further reduce the price.232 The IPA will rigorously oversee this process to ensure that the utilities give no preference to their affiliates.
-If not enough bids meet the benchmarks, the IPA will hold another round of procurements in an effort to obtain bids that meet the
+If more than enough bids meet the benchmarks so that there is an excess supply, the IPA will allow the utilities to negotiate directly with suppliers to further reduce the price.251 The IPA will rigorously oversee this process to ensure that the utilities give no preference to their affiliates.
+If not enough bids meet the benchmarks, the IPA will hold another round of procurements in an effort to obtain bids that meet the benchmarks.
+After the Commission approves the procurement results, the utilities must execute the standard contracts with the winning bidders.
+Id. § 5-935, Sec.
+16-111.5(g).